A Lotte Data – Minecraft Data Pack

 • minecraft:crystal_sound_blocks includes amethyst buds and clusters.

-• minecraft:dampens_vibrations includes moss blocks and moss carpets.
+• minecraft:dampens_vibrations includes beds, (pale) moss blocks, and (pale) moss carpets.

 • minecraft:dragon_immune includes dragon eggs, dragon heads, enchanting tables, End stone bricks (+ slabs, stairs, and walls), Ender chests, and Nether portals.